BasKrueger/MergeDefense/README.md

     <img src="readme/Banner.png" alt="Project Merge Defense Banner"><br>
 </p>

-"Project Merge Defense" is a prototype for a tower defense game on Android.
+"Project Merge Defense" is a prototype for a tower defense game on Android that I created <b>between my 2. and 3.
+Semester</b> at the [S4G School for games](https://www.school4games.net/).
 My goal with this project was to learn more about tool programming, aswell as creating the foundation for a fun tower defense/merge hybrid to potentially return working on in the future.

 # Gameplay